Advice for the general public and vulnerable people

-Advice for vulnerable patients who are shielding
+Advice for patients who are clinically extremely vulnerable

 We also have a COVID-19 information page which provides the latest information about the trust and our services during the pandemic here.